Perry Christie: Events since 2007

 Christie's party, the Progressive Liberal Party (PLP), was defeated in the May 2007 general election, taking 18 seats against 23 for the Free National Movement (FNM), and Christie conceded defeat in a phone call to FNM leader Hubert Ingraham.
-After the new FNM government was sworn in, Christie was sworn in as leader of the Official Opposition.
+After the new FNM government was sworn in, Christie was sworn in as leader of the opposition.

 In November 2009, Christie was overwhelmingly elected, and returned as Leader of the PLP at its Annual General Convention, garnering more than 80% of the vote over Dr. Bernard Nottage.

 Christie was re-elected as Prime Minister of the Bahamas on 7 May 2012.

-Christie ran his campaign on reducing crime (specifically murder) and The Bahamas has seen a yearly increase in murders since his inauguration.

 Christie has brought programmes like Urban Renewal.

 Christie also introduced Value Added Tax at a rate of 7.5%.
 The money raised from VAT was slated to pay off National Debt.

 No Freedom of Information Act has even been implemented under his government, although while in opposition he pushed for it.

 Multiple human rights violations have been investigated under his leadership, none of which have been solved.